ncravino/giduba/README.md

 A lean, small, and simple text editor / notepad alternative in QT.

-The goal of this editor is to be a drop in replacement for MS Notepad in Linux, as a very simple and fast text editor.
+The goal of this editor is to be a very simple and fast text editor for quick text editing tasks such as viewing/changing config files, paste buffering, etc.

 This code is licensed under the GNU Public License Version 3, see [LICENSE](./LICENSE) for details.